juice-shop/pwning-juice-shop/appendix/solutions.md

 this challenge by logging in regularly but add `"oauth": true` to the JSON payload `POST`ed to <http://localhost:3000/rest/user/login>.

-### All your orders are belong to us
+### :warning: All your orders are belong to us

 :wrench: **TODO**

-### Perform a Remote Code Execution that would keep a less hardened application busy forever
+### :warning: Perform a Remote Code Execution that would keep a less hardened application busy forever

 1. By manual or automated URL discovery you can find a [Swagger](https://swagger.io) API documentation hosted at